Magnesium is one of the most abundant minerals in the human body and an essential cofactor for over 300 physiological processes.

 That being said, it appears that the magnesium supplements due promote cognitive function and alleviate anxiety, purportedly through regulation of the HPA axis (and possibly as a cofactor in the formation of various neurotransmitters).

-Research will hopefully dial in on this magnesium’s specific nootropic mechanisms in the near future.
+The research will hopefully dial in on this magnesium’s specific nootropic mechanisms in the near future.

 Since many individuals who follow a typical Western diet are prone to magnesium deficiency, supplementing with this mineral can provide holistic health and well-being benefits on top of anxiety relief.